 8. Drink Less Alcohol

 A night of overindulging can lead to a mind-numbing migraine in the morning.
-One April 2020 study in Annals of Medicine found that drinking five or more servings of alcohol made you twice as likely to suffer from a headache the following day.
+One April 2020 study in Annals of Medicine found that drinking five or more servings of alcohol made you twice as likely to have a headache the following day.
 There was no association with one or two servings, but if you're a heavy drinker, it's just one more reason to cut back on the booze.

 9. Don’t Go Cold Turkey on Caffeine